Lucien-Luc/Entrepreneur-interest-survey/replit.md

-# BPN Survey Platform
+# Expert Support Matching Platform

 ## Overview

-The BPN Survey Platform is a comprehensive web-based survey application enabling users to create, distribute, and analyze surveys.
-It features a responsive interface with admin capabilities for survey management and analytics.
-Built with vanilla JavaScript and Firebase backend services, it provides a full-featured survey solution designed for a clean, efficient user experience.
-Its business vision is to provide a robust, easy-to-use survey tool for organizations, with a focus on talent fair insights and employer diagnostics, ultimately aiming to streamline data collection and analysis for events like the Talent Fair.
+The Expert Support Matching Platform is a comprehensive web-based survey application designed to connect entrepreneurs with expert support for business growth.
+The platform has been transformed from an employer diagnostic tool to an entrepreneur assessment system that captures business challenges and matches users with appropriate expert guidance.
+Built with vanilla JavaScript and Firebase backend services, it provides a streamlined assessment experience focusing on business growth needs, expert support matching, and commitment evaluation.

 ## User Preferences